opsschool/curriculum/networking_101.rst

    points on a network that may consist of many intermediate devices and cables, possibly spanning a large geographic area.
-Ethernet defines the data link layer in addition to the physical layer, including (Media Access Control (MAC) addresses that allow hosts to address their data as being relevant to one or more other hosts in particular.
+Ethernet defines the data link layer in addition to the physical layer, including (Media Access Control (:term:`MAC`) addresses that allow hosts to address their data as being relevant to one or more other hosts in particular.

 *  Layer 3 - Network layer